 - WIN’s Silent Auction – a little shopping – and socializing

 - WIN’s Friday Night Reception – light hors d’oeuvre and more networking

 - You get all of this at a discounted registration fee for student members!

-You will join at a discounted rate of $95 as a student member!
-And, when you are a new graduate, you are eligible to join WIN for the first year of membership after graduation as a New Graduate at the rate ot $134.
-We look forward to welcoming you to the WIN conference, April 19-22, 2016 at the Colorado Conference Center, Denver, Colorado.
+You will join at a discounted rate of $98 as a student member!
+And, when you are a new graduate, you are eligible to join WIN for the first year of membership after graduation as a New Graduate at the rate of $139.
+We look forward to welcoming you to the WIN conference, April 11-14, 2017 at the Davenport Grand Hotel, Spokane, Washington.

 Like us on Facebook